sharetribe/just-enough-git/README.md

-(This article has been posted in Sharetribe blog)
+(This article has been posted in funsies blog)

 # Just enough Git for a non-developer

-At Sharetribe almost everyone is somehow dealing with the code.
+At funsies almost everyone is somehow dealing with the code.
 That's the spirit of a small tech startup.
 We use Git and Github for source code management.

 This article was meant to be an internal document for our non-developers who have to small code changes every now and then, namely our designer and analytics expert.
 However, as this stuff might interest others, I decided to make the article in a form of a blog post.

 The best way to learn is by doing.
 That's why this tutorial contains also an interactive part.
-The tutorial can be found here https://github.com/sharetribe/just-enough-git.
+The tutorial can be found here https://github.com/funsies/just-enough-git.
 Feel free to make your own fork.

 ## Prerequisite